Behnam-sn/Castle-Docusaurus/docs/development/software-entropy.md

 Take some action to prevent further damage and to show that you’re on top of the situation.

-We’ve seen clean, functional systems deteriorate pretty quickly once windows start breaking.
+We’ve seen clean and functional systems deteriorate pretty quickly,
+Once windows start breaking.

 There are other factors that can contribute to software rot,
 But neglect accelerates the rot faster than any other factor.